 - Our website may, from time to time, contain links to and from the websites. if you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 - You have the right to ask us to supply to you the information we hold, this is known as a data subject access request.
-For further details please contact us on email@example.com.
+For further details please contact us at email@example.com.

 - You have the right to ask us to rectify the data we hold in the event that it contains inaccuracies or is incomplete.
-To discuss this please contact us on firstname.lastname@example.org.
+To discuss this please contact us at firstname.lastname@example.org.

 Disclosure of your information